plugIntegrations

 • write:jira-work — Allows SRE.ai to create and update issues

-• manage:jira-webhook — Allows SRE.ai to receive updates when issues change
+• read:jira-user — Allows SRE.ai to read user information

 4. Click Save